Last Updated on

 Here’s a Vegan & Gluten-Free BBQ Baked Beans recipe full of flavor and healthy ingredients.
 You can make it in the oven or the slow-cooker!

-Even though I felt crappy all day yesterday, I took some time in the afternoon to make some baked beans for Alan that he has been requesting pretty much since we started our whole foods, vegan diet over two years ago.
+I took some time in the afternoon to make some baked beans for Alan that he has been requesting pretty much since we started eating healthier.
 Prior to that, canned baked beans used to be one of his favorite side dishes.
 It’s also one of his childhood faves, he tells me that his mom used to buy the can from the store and then “doctor” them up by adding heaps of brown sugar to them.
-This is also the woman who served her child coffee and honey buns for breakfast, but that’s a different story…
+Yikes!
+I have a sweet tooth and all, but we try to avoid too much added sugar these days.

-I started with about four cups of cooked pinto beans.
+For this healthier version of baked beans, I started with about four cups of cooked pinto beans (about two 15-ounce cans).
 I also addd some chopped onion for texture:

-Then, I gathered up the following ingredients: vegetable broth, molasses, dates, tomato paste, reduced-sodium tamari, mustard powder, garlic, more onion, cayenne pepper, ground cumin, and balsamic vinegar (not all ingredients are pictured):
+Then, I gathered up the following ingredients: vegetable broth, molasses, dates, tomato paste, reduced-sodium tamari, mustard powder, garlic, more onion, cayenne pepper, ground cumin, and balsamic vinegar:

-Everything but the beans went into the Vitamix to make a luscious, sweet, rich sauce that I stirred into the beans.
+Everything but the beans goes into a high-speed blender to make a luscious, sweet, rich sauce that I stirred into the beans.
 I poured the entire mixture into a lightly oiled glass baking dish: